kakapur/sdk-javascript/javascript/docs/VerificationsApi.md

 //ApiKeyAuth.apiKeyPrefix = 'Token';

 let apiInstance = new TruliooSdk.VerificationsApi();
-let mode = "'trial'"; // String | free trial or live let id = "id_example"; // String | The TransactionRecordID from the Verify response, this will be a GUID apiInstance.getTransactionRecord(mode, id, (error, data, response) => {
+let mode = 'trial'; // String | free trial or live let id = "id_example"; // String | The TransactionRecordID from the Verify response, this will be a GUID apiInstance.getTransactionRecord(mode, id, (error, data, response) => {
   if (error) {